hexmode/tmp-/README.md

 - Link to the special page in the documental message
 - Localisation updates from https://translatewiki.net.
 - Fix - 27 Mar 2020: Use the magic word value cache for magic word handlers - [Bug: T236813](https://github.com/wikimedia/mediawiki-extensions-HitCounters/commit/564f55661b8a44a4cf5a681078d2c4f95d2a2426)

+v0.3.2

+- Fix: Fixed a problem with backward compatibility to version 1.25

 ## Background